 |Gas (estimate) – $180||$1,400|

-The same type of table can be broken down to weekly or bi-weekly numbers.
+The same type of table can be broken down into weekly or bi-weekly numbers.

 |Income Per Week (After Tax)||Expenses||Total Left|

 The purpose of this is to see exactly what your income and expenses are to reveal what money you are left with at the end of each month.

 By doing this you can assume that if no unexpected expenses occur, you will have X amount of free cash to spend at the end of that month.

 We always recommend that you set aside (if possible) an extra $200 from your expenses just in case an emergency occurs.

 Another positive aspect of writing it down in a table is that you can discover what your highest expenses are.
 This enables you to find out ways of reducing those expenses in any way possible.

 If you really wanted to be specific, you could try and work out these numbers on a “per day” basis.
 There isn’t much point in going that in-depth.
 However, it would give you an insight into how much you would need to earn extra, to make ends meet.

 Since the recession hit back in 2008, budgeting apps have become increasingly popular.
 They can provide you with money management tips and also teach you how to budget your money.